ecmorrow1/ride-share-analysis/README.md

 ### Total Drivers and Average Fare per Driver

 These data were aggregated together to highlight their inverse relationship.
-Where a lower driver count would intuitively suggest that each driver is receiving a higher average fare, the data support this.
+Where a lower driver count would intuitively suggest that each driver is receiving a higher fare per driver, the data support this.
 The total driver count for rural cities are is the lowest at 78, resulting in an average fare per driver of $55.49.
 The total driver count for suburban cities is 490, resulting in an average fare per driver of $39.50.
 The total driver count for urban cities is 2405, resutling in an average fare per driver of $16.57.

 ## Summary